Group chat that has a minimum of 50 new messages at all times. An assumed invite to every dinner date, movie, mall-trip, and hangout session.

 Do I sometimes wish all of them could just appear on my bed for McDonald’s and Netflix without me feeling that I had to moderate conversation because I’m possibly the sole common link between them?
 Sometimes.
 It would be nice, honestly.
 And I may awkwardly force them into it one day.

-But you better believe each one of them will be in my wedding, crying their eyes out because they love me as true friends.
+But you better believe each one of them will be at my wedding, crying their eyes out because they love me as true friends.

 As a matter of fact, all of my hodge-podge friends will be in attendance, even if the only thing they have in common is when they say “Bride” when they ask who they’re there for.

-All you can ever really ask from your friends is for them to be supportive, loving, and honest, and my friends definitely hit that ball out of the park.
-So why does it matter if they may be scattered across the globe and not even know each other?
+All you can ever really ask from your friends is for them to be supportive, loving, and honest—and my friends definitely hit that ball out of the park.
+So why does it matter if they may be scattered across the globe and may not know of the existence of each other when they all makeup such a huge part of mine?